-Traditional mutual funds often use a method of anti-dilution protection called swing pricing.
+Traditional funds often use a method of anti-dilution protection called swing pricing.

 With swing pricing, the fund manager adjusts (‘swings’) the price of the fund away from the value of the underlying assets - investors coming into or leaving the fund pay the swung price and the difference is used to offset any transaction costs.

-ETFs are freely traded on an exchange - the manager has no control over fund pricing and so cannot use swing pricing.
-Instead, when wanting to create new shares of an ETF, the manager turns to another market participant and request they purchase the underlying shares or bonds in exchange for shares of the ETF.
+ETFs are freely traded on an exchange - the manager has no control over the fund price and so cannot use swing pricing.
+Instead, when wanting to create new shares of an ETF, the manager turns to another market participant and requests they purchase the underlying shares or bonds in exchange for shares of the ETF.

 The purchaser can then sell the newly acquired ETF shares when the market price is sufficient to cover any transaction costs incurred from buying the shares or bonds.